thinkshout/thinkshout/_case_studies/tolerance.md

   - section-title:
     section-description: |
       The Moment is a branded publishing platform that surfaces the most important content in response to cultural events.
 Whether the content is from five years ago or five hours, users get the best that Teaching Tolerance has to offer.
 And, by linking this content up to the organization's email communication strategy, we ensure that teachers get the materials in their inbox before they know they need it.
-Now when educators subscribe to this list, they can create first class lessons in a timely manner, send them via email and social, and create a real sense of community in the classrooms across the country.
+Now when educators subscribe to this list, they can create first-class lessons in a timely manner, send them via email and social, and create a real sense of community in the classrooms across the country.

   - section-title: "The Result"